 QUAILS

 Gambel’s Quail is a staple bird of the Sonoran desert where they are often seen running and hiding in dense undergrowth.
-They form stable family groups and larger winter coveys.
+They form stable family groups and larger winter coveys often appearing in suburban yards to forage under bird feeders in the early morning and late afternoon.
 Their diet is predominantly plant-based, especially legumes.

 Gambel’s Quail